wysaid/homebrew-ccap/README.md

 ---

-**Note**: This is an unofficial tap maintained by the ccap project authors.
+**Note**: This is the official Homebrew tap for ccap, maintained by the ccap project authors.
 For the most up-to-date information, please refer to the [main ccap repository](https://github.com/wysaid/CameraCapture).